Ghinaiya-Deep/Skill-Stack-by-DeepLogic-Labs/README.md

-# 🚀 SkillStack By DeepLogic Labs
+# 🚀 Skill Stack By DeepLogic Labs

 **Skill Stack By DeepLogic Labs** is a developer-focused initiative where I explore one tech topic every 15 days through practical, hands-on learning.